chandlerping/DynamodbPJ/README.md

 The output will be a mutated file with a higher inconsistency rate.

 ## Configuration
-In order to run this project, you need to have an AWS account and set authentication credentials.
+In order to connect with AWS locally, you need to have an AWS account and set authentication credentials.
 1. Log in or sign up for AWS, here is the [entrance](https://portal.aws.amazon.com/).
 2. Create a IAM user, see [Creating IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).
 3. Create access key for this IAM user, see [Managing access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).